rgbayao/sankey_easyplot/README.md

 ## Example

-The Example.ipynb shows an example of how to run the library
+The Example.ipynb shows an example of how to run the library.